deneb-viz/deneb-viz.github.io/docs/deeper-concepts/color-schemes.md

 - Expression-based access using a custom function
 - Custom [Vega Color schemes](https://vega.github.io/vega/docs/schemes/)

-This functionality will dynamically reference the theme are run-time, meaning that if you change your colors, Deneb will keep these references in-sync.
+This functionality will dynamically reference the theme at run-time, meaning that if you change your colors, Deneb will keep these references in sync.

 ## Expression-Based Access Using `pbiColor`

-Deneb provides a custom function, named `pbiColor` that you can use in [Vega or Vega-Lite expressions](https://vega.github.io/vega/docs/expressions/):
+Deneb provides a custom function, named `pbiColor`, that you can use in [Vega or Vega-Lite expressions](https://vega.github.io/vega/docs/expressions/):

 ```
 pbiColor(index|name, shadePercent = 0)
 ```

 - The first parameter (`index` or `name`) provides access to the associated theme color:
   - `index` is a [zero-based](https://en.wikipedia.org/wiki/Zero-based_numbering) reference to the Power BI theme palette.
 This means that:
     - `0` = Theme color 1
     - `1` = Theme color 2
     - `2` = Theme color 3
     - ...and so on

   - `name` is a string value (surrounded by single quotes) that specifies a named color from the theme configuration.
 Valid names are:
     - `min` / `middle` / `max` for divergent colors.
     - `negative` / `neutral` / `positive` for sentiment colors.
     - Power BI also exposes `bad` and `good` for sentiment colors, which can also be used instead of `negative` or `positive`, should you prefer to use these instead.